DeWitt Weaver (golfer): Professional career

-Weaver turned professional in 1964.
-Weaver competed on the PGA Tour from 1967 to 1976, winning twice in the early 1970s.
+In 1964, Weaver turned professional.
+He competed on the PGA Tour from 1967 to 1976, winning twice in the early 1970s.
 His best year as a professional golfer was 1971 when he finished in the top-25 on the PGA Tour money list.
-In 1980 and 1981, he was the Georgia PGA Player of the year.

-After reaching the age of 50 in September 1989, Weaver began competing on the Senior PGA Tour.
+After reaching the age of 50 in September 1989, Weaver began competing on the Senior PGA TOUR.
 His lone win in this venue came in 1991 at the Bank One Senior Classic.
 Rallying from five shots down on the final day, he defeated J. C. Snead in a playoff with a birdie on the second hole.

 After retiring as a touring professional, Weaver held club pro positions at Sea Palms, Sky Valley and Innsbruck golf clubs.
 He ran a golf consulting company, DeWitt Weaver Golf Solutions LLC, with his children.
+Weaver also started junior golf programs at St. Simons Island and Rabun County High Schools at opposite ends of the state of Georgia.

+Personal life

 Weaver lived in Braselton, Georgia, with wife, Sheri.
-He was a spiritual man of strong Christian faith; he started junior golf programs at St. Simons Island and Rabun County High Schools at opposite ends of the state of Georgia.
-He was inducted into the Georgia Golf Hall of Fame in 1998, the Georgia Sports Hall of Fame in 2003, and the Northeast Georgia Sports Hall of Fame in 2004.

-Personal life
+He was a spiritual man of strong Christian faith.

-Weaver died at his home in Marietta, Georgia, on March 18, 2021.
+Weaver died at his home in Suwanee, Georgia, on March 18, 2021.